Privacy Rights Clearinghouse

 - The merchant is contractually obligated to provide personal identification information in order to complete the credit card transaction.

 In Pineda v.
-Williams-Sonoma Stores (February 10, 2011), the California Supreme Court ruled that a merchant may not ask a customer to provide a ZIP code as part of a credit card transaction.
-Williams-Sonoma used customer ZIP codes that it collected from customers to obtain their home addresses.
+Williams-Sonoma Stores (February 10, 2011), the California Supreme Court ruled that a merchant may not ask a customer to provide a zip code as part of a credit card transaction.
+Williams-Sonoma used customer zip codes that it collected from customers to obtain their home addresses.
 It then used those addresses to send catalogs to customers who had never provided their address to the retailer.
-It was able to obtain these addresses through a process known as reverse appending (reverse searches from databases in order to match their customers’ names and ZIP codes with their previously undisclosed addresses).
-For a legal analyis of the Pineda decision read the IAPP Privacy Advisor article "Northern District of California Confirms Pineda v.
-Williams-Sonoma Applies Retrospectively ".
+It was able to obtain these addresses through a process known as reverse appending (reverse searches from databases in order to match their customers’ names and zip codes with their previously undisclosed addresses).

-What personal information can’t a merchant collect when a consumer pays by check?
+What personal information can a merchant collect when a shopper pays by check?

 Merchants who accept a check for goods or services sold or leased at retail cannot:

 - Require a consumer to provide a credit card or record the credit card number in connection with any part of the transaction.

 - Require a consumer to sign a statement agreeing to allow the consumer’s credit card to be charged to cover the amount of the check in case the check bounces.

 - Contact the credit card issuer to find out if the amount of credit available to the consumer will cover the amount of the check.

 Are there any exceptions?